-We have compiled a partial and growing list of resources for students, faculty, researchers with disabilities and their prospective employers.
+We maintain a growing list of resources for students, faculty, researchers with disabilities, and their prospective employers.
+It includes resources on UW campuses and beyond.

 Have a resource to add?
 Contact Liz Diether-Martin, CREATE Web Specialist, at lizdm@uw.edu.